 Associated tubing and fittings to connect pump to vessels

 Electrical console with current protection devices and an RCD for operator protection.
-The electrical console can measure pressure in increments as sensitive as 10 Pa and temperature as sensitive as 1 Ohm.
+The electrical console can measure pressure in increments as sensitive as 10 Pa and temperature as sensitive as 1 Ohm (resistance is inversely proportional to the temperature).

 PC for data collection